SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Software Heritage moment
 ---------

 A Software Heritage moment is a way to showcase your archived source code and to give an entry point into the archive to interested visitors.
-It is defined by the _Softare Heritage embedded URL_, that you can retrieve by navigating to your archived source code, clicking on the `Permaling` tab on the right side, then `Iframe embeeding`.
+It is defined by the _Softare Heritage embedded URL_, that you can retrieve by navigating to your archived source code, clicking on the `Permalink` tab on the right side, then `Iframe embeeding`.

 ![View of a JSON iframe moment](./media/story_swh.png){#fig:story_swh}